mkostrun/UBASIC-PLUS/README.md

 and a number of string functions: *left$*, *mid$*, *right*, *str$*, *chr$*, *val*, *len$*, *instr$*, *asc*.

-What is new in UBASIC-PLUS is that string scratch space (SSS) is introduced in which all string variables and intermediate results are stored using a structure header = data.
+  What is new in UBASIC-PLUS is that string scratch space (SSS) is introduced in which all string variables and intermediate results are stored using a structure header (1byte) + data (strlen+1 bytes).
 At the end of each statement the SSS is cleared of all non-assigned strings.
 This means that rather than pointers (size 4 bytes) the addresses in the space are used (2 bytes).
 This caused all string functions to be rewritten.
 Most importantly, the garbage collection is done in place rather then by